 Australia and Hong Kong launched negotiations for a bilateral free trade agreement in May 2017.

-Australia already has a bilateral investment treaty with Hong Kong (1993), which includes investor rights to sue governments (ISDS).
-This is the treaty that Philip Morris tried to use to sue the Australian Government over the cigarette plain packaging laws.
+Hong Kong already had zero tariffs levels on Australian goods exports, so this agreement was mainly about services, investment and “non-tariff barriers.”Australia already had a bilateral investment treaty with Hong Kong (1993), which included investor rights to sue governments (ISDS).
+This was the treaty that Philip Morris used to sue the Australian Government over the cigarette plain packaging laws.

 Submission to DFAT on Australia-Hong Kong free trade agreement (AFTINET, May 2017)

 Updated January 2020